julesfowler/python-novice-astro/_episodes/01-numpy.md

 When analyzing data, though,
-we often want to look at variations in statistical values, such as the maximum inflammation per patient or the average inflammation per day.
+we often want to look at variations in statistical values, such as the maximum brightness per band or object or the average brightness per band.
 One way to do this is to create a new temporary array of the data we want, then ask it to do the calculation: